en9apr/sphinx/python.rst

    In [2]: myarray

 * If you don't preface the linspace function with `np` python will throw an error:
-* To learn the new functions avaliable to you, visit: `Numpy Reference <http://docs.scipy.org/doc/numpy/reference/>`_
+* To learn the new functions available to you, visit: `Numpy Reference <http://docs.scipy.org/doc/numpy/reference/>`_
 * Or for Matlab users: `Numpy for Matlab Users <http://wiki.scipy.org/NumPy_for_Matlab_Users/>`_

 Variables